Cheddar Man: Phenotype

-Nuclear DNA was extracted from the petrous part of the temporal bone by a team from the Natural History Museum in 2018.
-While the relevant genetic markers on the Cheddar Man genome have low sequencing coverage, limiting the accuracy of the predictions, they suggest (based on their associations in modern populations whose phenotypes are known) that he most likely had intermediate (blue-green) eye colour, dark brown or black hair, and dark or dark-to-black skin, with no derived allele for lactase persistence.
-These features are typical of the Western European population of the time, now known as Western Hunter-Gatherers.
+Analysis of genetic markers, although limited by low sequencing coverage, suggests (based on their associations in modern populations whose phenotypes are known) that he most likely had intermediate (blue-green) eye colour, dark brown or black hair, and dark or dark-to-black skin, with no derived allele for lactase persistence.
+These features are typical of the Western European population of the time.
 (Note: These predictions were obtained using a multinomial logistic regression model based on a panel of 36 carefully selected SNPs with a low sensitivity of 0.26 for classifying intermediate skin (compared to 0.99 and 0.90 for white and black skin, respectively).
 The accuracy of the model used could be further improved with "additional (but currently unknown) SNP predictors once identified via future GWAS".)
-Farming populations outside the Tropics became lighter-skinned over time because they do not get enough vitamin D from their diet, and lighter skin—with less melanin—allows more UV light to penetrate the skin, increasing vitamin D production in low-sunlight environments.
-Hunter-gatherers retained their dark skin because they got enough vitamin D from foods such as oily fish.
+Unlike Farming populations outside the Tropics, who became lighter-skinned over time because they do not get enough vitamin D from their diet, western hunter-gatherers retained their dark skin because they got enough vitamin D from foods such as oily fish.
+The later immigrations of Early European Farmers and Bell Beaker groups introduced traits of brown eyes, lactose tolerance, and light skin to western Europe.

-This population forms about 10%, on average, of the ancestry of Britons without a recent family history of immigration.
-Brown eyes, lactose tolerance, and light skin are common in the modern population of the area.
-These genes came from later immigration, most of it ultimately from two major waves, the first of Neolithic farmers from Anatolia (Early European farmers), another of Bronze Age pastoralists (Western Steppe Herders), most likely speakers of Indo-European languages, from the Pontic steppe.